robinmollah/robinmollah/README.md

 ### Hi there 👋

-I have deep understanding of the computer and internet system.
-For example, I learned developing web browser, HTTP protocol(or new protocol), networking in between servers and browsers, managing the server, web-server management and web development in various languages.
-I can suggest you a lot of solutions for your problem from my wide field of expertise including their pros and cons.
-I can suggest you to make something done in lowest cost and effort.
+I have deep understanding of almost all mostly used, powerful and popular OS, tools, languages.
+And this is the reason I can provide you a solution from thousands of possible solutions that will best fit your requirements.

 <!--